john-cd/rust_howto/bk/drafts/categories/rendering/index.md

 The terms "rendering" and [[graphics | "graphics"]] are related but refer to distinct aspects of visual representation.

 Rendering is the process of converting the assets and abstract data defined within graphic design (models, geometry, shapes, textures, lighting, etc.) into a visual image or animation.
-It’s the "final step" where all the pieces come together to produce the image displayed on the screen, whether in real-time (like a video game) or offline (like a CGI scene in a movie).
+It's the "final step" where all the pieces come together to produce the image displayed on the screen, whether in real-time (like a video game) or offline (like a CGI scene in a movie).

 Examples: